 To most developers or business managers, easily adjusting resources by demand in real-time sounds like a dream come true, so the next question on everyone's mind is, "How much is this going to cost me?"

 One of the best features of cloud computing technology is its flexibility.
-Cloud services are elastic meaning the higher demand, the more resources can be made available.
-When users require less resources, their cloud can be scaled down allowing them to only pay for what they use.
+Cloud services are elastic, meaning the higher demand, the more resources can be made available.
+When users require fewer resources, their cloud can be scaled down, allowing them to only pay for what they use.
 This flexibility allows for billing and metering of services to be managed on the fly.

 What does this mean for development and business management?
 Having instant access to applications and the ability to share this access means efficiency and accuracy for operations management.
 No longer needing the fasted computers with the most memory, businesses are driving hardware costs down.
 Company software is now easily shared without costly licensing fees for every new employee.
 And with dedicated resources available to cloud users, these applications aren't being interrupted.

 Another reason for the big push to the cloud is risk management.
 With redundant data storage, even if a hard disk fails, user data is safe and readily available on another one.
 Cloud computing is ensuring user application performance like never before.
-This performance coupled with the security of reliable isolation in user’s own environment sounds like icing on a virtual cake.
+This performance, coupled with the security of reliable isolation in the user's own environment, sounds like icing on a virtual cake.